 As parents and grandparents, we are coming together to demand that they change.
 Here's how you can participate:

 1) Send a quick message to your bank's CEO

-If you just want something fast, click here and send a note to your bank's CEO.
+If you just want something fast, check out the Green Our Money page - there's a link to send a prepared email to your bank's CEO.
 It will just take a sec.

 2) Find Some Friends

 You may already be part of a local team or group, or you may want to find a few friends to do this with - there's always strength in numbers, and you have more fun working with others.
 You can still do this as an individual though.